MetafocusAS/form-controls/README.md

 ![Show how the radio buttons will look like](https://user-images.githubusercontent.com/5544597/79968552-8df4a900-8490-11ea-8be0-117b9c8f1c48.png)

-#### Here is how to apply classes to an input that only contains numbers
+#### Here is how to apply classes to an input that only accept numbers
 ![Show how to apply classes to an input field that only contains numbers](https://user-images.githubusercontent.com/5544597/79969520-e8dad000-8491-11ea-997b-c3c291ed67f7.png)

 #### HTML